HBLocker/Isogeny-/README.md

 ```
 Eab
 ```
-- Bob proceeds mutatis mutandis and ends up on a probably different curve Eba, but surely in same isomorphism class as Alice.
-Thanks to j-invariant then can agree on a shared secret  j(Eab)==j(Eba)
+- Bob proceeds mutatis mutandis and ends up on a probably different curve Eba Then the j-invariant then can agree on a shared secret  j(Eab)==j(Eba)